 I don’t tend to cook a great deal of vegan food (we’re too fond of our meat, eggs and dairy over here) so rather than reinvent the wheel, developing a recipe from scratch I’ve simply taken my meaty chilli con carne and veganised it.
 Staying true to recipes I know and love has the added benefit that they’re familiar to the boys who happily eat this without noticing the lack of meat (although they’re not too impressed by the addition of the “green bits”).

 - Try to get a balance of flavours, don’t opt for everything too sweet or too bitter (I find it needs a mix of green and red/orange/yellow vegetables to work).

 - Don’t chuck all of the vegetables in at once, think about how long you’d normally boil them for and pop them into the pot that far from the end of the cooking time (the cooking time is 30 minutes after adding the sweet potatoes in the recipe below).

 There’s also no need to stick to the three beans suggested, I forgot to buy them once and made a lovely version with chickpeas instead.

-Why your should all fall in love with this chilli?
+Why you should all fall in love with this chilli?

 I’ll admit that the drive behind creating this recipe was my desire to branch out and be able to cook for anyone who turns up at my door regardless of the diet they follow.
 However, I just want to take a moment to sing it’s praises, because it really has a lot going for it.

-So, here are five reasons why everyone love this chilli…
+So, here are five reasons why everyone loves this chilli…

 - It tastes good, even my boys (2 & 5) agree and happily eat it up.